7 Great Places To Find Items To Resell in 2021

 And as far as yard sale goes, prices are quite low on Facebook marketplace, and that makes it a great place to find items to resell.

 I recently bought a bookcase for less than $10 on Facebook Marketplace, though I don’t plan to resell it.

-What I’m trying to say is that, you can find great items in clean condition to resell.
+What I’m trying to say is that you can find great items in decent condition to resell.

-Plus, if you join Facebook yard sale groups in your area, you’d be notified whenever a yard sale is on.
+Also, if you join Facebook garage sale groups in your area, you’d be notified whenever a yard sale is on.

 7. Friends and families’ homes

-If your friends or family want to get rid of something you believe is still useful, you can take and resell them.
+If your friends or family want to get rid of items that were gently used, you can take and resell them.